 Over the past thirty years or so, family offices have become the preeminent financial model for the ultra wealthy.
-This amassing of capital has resulted in the family office becoming an intricate player within the alternative investment and private capital markets ecosystem.
-As the leading family office data and research tool designed for the asset raising professional, FINTRX has seen first-hand the impact of family office investors and how their unique nature distinguishes them from the rest.
-Continue reading for further insight...
+This amassing of capital has resulted in the family office becoming an intricate player within the private capital markets.
+As the leading family office data and research platform engineered for the asset raising professional, FINTRX has seen first-hand the impact of family office investors and how their unique nature distinguishes them from the rest.

-As household debt hits record highs, it is evident that personal finances are a challenge for most people.
-When it comes to ultra-high net-worth individuals, the old saying ‘more money, more problems’ rings true, as the intricacies of managing large pools of capital and navigating the tax system exceed the abilities of a single person.
-To assist with these tasks, wealthy families employ a niche group of experts in asset management, tax and accounting, and legal affairs, resulting in the creation of single and multi-family offices.
-Not only have we seen a spike in family offices all over the world, but we also uncovered a growing trend among affluent families, entrepreneurs, and startups increasingly looking to family offices as an alternative to attract and mobilize capital.
-As they continue to establish themselves as a force to be reckoned with, we have provided ten reasons as to why family offices make optimal investors.
+As household debt hits record highs, it is evident that personal finances are a great challenge for most people.
+When it comes to high net-worth families and individuals, the old saying ‘more money, more problems’ rings true, as the intricacies of managing large pools of capital and navigating the tax system generally exceed the abilities of a single person or family.
+To assist with these tasks, families employ a niche group of financial experts called single family offices and multi-family offices.
+Not only have we seen a spike in family offices all over the world, but we have also uncovered a growing trend among affluent families, entrepreneurs and startups increasingly looking to family offices as an alternative to attract and mobilize capital.

 In essence, family offices are comprised of qualified professionals with extensive experience providing a range of wealth management services to families and individuals around the world.
 With a starting AUM (assets under management) of roughly $50M+, family offices are prime targets for a variety of investment managers because they can shift funds more easily than larger asset pools, such as pension funds, for instance.
 Family offices tend to offer more patient capital, utilizing a larger spread of investment opportunities and often taking a long approach to capital allocation.
 Family offices are more hands-on when it comes to asset management, employing in part, their own expertise and strategically building relationships with trusted advisors.
 Oftentimes, family offices will seek out one another to pool capital, share ideas, resources, shared experiences, and more.

 Family offices differ from traditional wealth management organizations in the sense that they offer a total outsourced solution to managing the fortunes of opulent families.
 Each have unique structures that are specifically suited to fit the needs of the family.
-The ‘uniqueness’ of each group is influenced by the values, interests, and idiosyncrasies of the families being served.
-The internal operations of a family office generally include private lawyers, fund managers, tax and trust specialists, senior bankers, real estate professionals, and executive assistants - to name a few.
+Internal operations of a family office generally includes private lawyers, fund managers, tax and trust specialists, senior bankers, real estate professionals and executive assistants, to name a few.

-High net worth families and individuals are often seeking much more than your average joe investor.
-Instead, many hope to receive a full-service platform from wealth managers.
-Family offices do just that; by providing a number of services that perfectly align with the specific needs, shared values, and interests of the family.
-Some of the main services offered include setting and monitoring financial goals, asset allocation, investment management, legacy planning, charitable giving, tax planning, risk management, estate planning, retirement planning, and many more.
+High net-worth families and individuals often seek out more than your average joe investor.
+Instead, many hope and expect to receive a full-service platform from wealth managers.
+Family offices do just that, by providing a number of services that align with the specific needs, shared values and interests of the family.
+Main services offered include setting and monitoring financial goals, asset allocation, investment management, legacy planning, charitable giving, tax planning, risk management, estate planning, retirement planning and many others.

 In search of higher returns over longer periods of time, family offices often take a more hands-on investing approach.
 By increasing exposure to higher-yielding assets, such as real estate for instance, industries across the board continue to attract family office capital given its diversity and mass appeal.
 Family offices with sticky capital and a high-level of sophistication are more willing to be riskier in their investment approaches, oftentimes investing in emerging markets such as in healthcare or biotechnology.

 Family offices help formalize the investment process for their clients, as they are free from institutional mandates, intermediaries, and other standard due diligence procedures.
 Wealthy individuals turn to a family office model in an effort to maintain direct control of their investment portfolios, as compared to allocating to private equity fund managers who charge a layer of fees for little control.

 Family offices are forward thinkers - continuously reevaluating traditional approaches to investing as a means to grow capital.
 Research suggests that ESG (environmental, social, and governance) investing is not only socially responsible, but fiscally advantageous.
 The primary drivers of sustainable investments are made in education, housing, community development and agriculture.
 As control of these family offices are put in the hands of younger generations, we expect this trend to continue at an increased rate.

 Family offices have been around for hundreds of years and yet they are still an unknown entity to many.
-They typically remain hidden (in a sense) out of respect for the families they serve.
-Oftentimes, these wealthy families make every effort to lead a 'normal' life, without the scrutiny of media outlets, journalists, etc. That being said, there has been a recognizable shift in the transparency of these wealth vehicles.
-As more investors turn to the space for funding, family offices are slowly but surely coming out of the shadows, allowing for higher quality deal flow.
+They typically remain hidden out of respect for the families and individuals they serve.
+Oftentimes, these wealthy families make every effort to lead a 'normal' life, without the scrutiny of media outlets, journalists, etc. That said, there has been a recognizable shift in the transparency of these wealth vehicles.
+As more investors turn to the space for funding, family offices are slowly coming out of the shadows, ultimately allowing for high quality deal flow.

 Trust and commitment are pivotal to ensuring any kind of success with a family office.
-Because of their unique standards, individuals targeting the family office space require an elevated approach for effective engagement.
-Connecting to the genuine passions, interests, and goals allows potential GP's to capture mindshare and establish that initial level of trust.
-Trusted family offices are like control towers - the more trust you have in one another, the better the outcome will be.
+Because of their unique standards, individuals targeting the family office space require an elevated approach to secure effective engagement.
+Connecting to the genuine passions, interests, and goals allows potential GP's to capture mindshare and establish an initial level of trust.

 Family office funding is desirable thanks to its freedom from institutional mandates, long-term staying power, frequent potential for add-on fundraising and general flexibility.
 Hundreds of the world's largest asset managers, bankers, private companies, and fund managers leverage FINTRX to target family office capital.
 As more asset raisers turn to the space for funding, this evolving fragment of the investment community continues to up the ante for capital raisers all over the world.
 Understanding the reasons behind what makes family offices ideal investors can be a game-changer in terms of wealth preservation and wealth expansion.